 Note that we have no petrol and cannot provide fuel cards to visitors.
 If you have a petrol hire car you must get a fuel card from your own unit or pay for the petrol yourself and claim it back on JPA.
 You can get an advance from JPA if required.
 There are two petrol stations close to RAF Brize Norton – BP and Asda.

-Currently, due to Covid-19 restrictions the taxi companies listed below can drop passengers off to the Air Terminal but are not able to collect from the Air Terminal.
-Passengers must walk to the Main Gate for taxi transport to collect.
+Currently the taxi companies listed below can drop passengers off at the Air Terminal but are not allowed to collect from the Air Terminal.
+Passengers must make their way to the Main Entry Point for taxi transport to collect.
 Please see below for list of authorised access companies: